IS A CORRECTIONAL ADMINISTRATION CAREER RIGHT FOR YOU?

 - Correctional Captain: Also supervisory in nature, a correctional captain has a range of duties, from inspecting cell blocks to maintaining a process to prevent riots and other large-scale problems.

-- Assistant Warden: Oversees operations, work assignments, building maintenance and is part of policy-making and procedural decisions.
+- Assistant Warden: Oversees operations, work assignments, and building maintenance, and is part of policy-making and procedural decisions.
 Some facilities will accept work experience as a substitute for education, but many assistant wardens hold a bachelor’s degree in criminal justice.

 - Chief Deputy Warden: A high-level supervisor, the chief deputy warden’s role ranges from business management to coordinating work-training incentives.
 In the absence of the warden, the chief deputy wardens step in to make decisions for the facility.